Improving 3D Gaussian Splatting Compression by Scene-Adaptive Lattice Vector Quantization: Experiment

-After evaluating single-rate compression with separately trained models for each target rate, we turn to variable-rate compression, where a single model supports multiple rates.
-Building on the rate-control scheme in Sec.\ref{sec:rate_control}, we compare LVQ-based and USQ-based variable-rate methods through extensive experiments.
-Because this rate-control scheme struggles to cover a wide range of memory budgets, we restrict our evaluation to the high-rate region of the R–D curves in Fig.~\ref{fig:RD_curves}.
-We set the Lagrange multiplier to $\lambda \in \{0.002, 0.004, 0.008\}$; an additional value $\lambda=0.006$ is included to provide the four points required for BD-rate computation.
+\paragraph{Single-model VBR setup} After evaluating single-rate compression with separately trained models for different target bitrates, we turn to variable-bitrate (VBR) compression, where a single model supports multiple operating points.
+Since our focus here is on the quantizer itself, we first study single-model VBR achieved through quantization control using the rate-control scheme in Sec.~\ref{sec:rate_control}.
+Building on this scheme, we compare SALVQ-based and USQ-based VBR systems on HAC, HAC++, and ContextGS.
+In the current single-model setting, a fixed training budget must be shared across all target rates.
+As the number of supported operating points increases, the effective optimization budget allocated to each rate decreases, which can noticeably degrade the overall R-D performance.
+We therefore focus first on the high-rate portion of the R--D curves.
+Specifically, we use $\lambda \in \{0.002, 0.004, 0.008\}$ and additionally include $\lambda = 0.006$ so that both the VBR model and the corresponding single-rate baseline provide four operating points for BD-rate computation.

-As shown in Fig.\ref{fig:RD_curves_vbr}, the proposed SALVQ approach consistently outperforms USQ in variable-rate mode.
-Table~\ref{tab:variable_rate_model_bd_rate} reports the BD-rate, which quantifies the impact of converting a USQ single-rate model to variable-rate mode.
-This conversion typically degrades performance for USQ-based variable-rate models (a positive BD-rate).
-In contrast, SALVQ in variable-rate mode often matches or surpasses the R–D performance of USQ single-rate models; when it does not, it markedly reduces the performance loss relative to USQ-based variable-rate systems.
-Overall, with four rate targets, our LVQ-based variable-rate models deliver competitive R-D performance while achieving a $4\times$ reduction in total training time and model memory footprint compared with training separate USQ single-rate compression models.
+\paragraph{Single-model VBR results} As shown in Fig.~\ref{fig:RD_curves_vbr} and Table~\ref{tab:variable_rate_model_bd_rate}, SALVQ consistently outperforms USQ in VBR mode.
+Table~\ref{tab:variable_rate_model_bd_rate} reports the BD-rate of USQ-VBR and SALVQ-VBR relative to the corresponding USQ single-rate baseline.
+In most cases, USQ-VBR incurs a performance loss relative to the USQ single-rate baseline, whereas SALVQ-VBR often matches or even surpasses it; when it does not, it still substantially reduces the loss compared with USQ-VBR.
+Overall, with four target rates, SALVQ-VBR achieves a better trade-off between rate flexibility and coding performance, while reducing the number of trained models, total training time, and stored model parameters by $4\times$ compared with training four separate single-rate models.

-To account for these gains, we examine the dominant distortion source in variable-rate operation.
-Because rate control is implemented by adjusting the quantization step size, distortion is dominated by quantization error.
-At comparable bitrates, the proposed SALVQ approach yields smaller quantization errors than USQ, resulting in lower rendering distortion and a better R-D trade-off.
-This makes SALVQ particularly advantageous in variable-rate mode.